34 Sights in Wiesbaden, Germany (with Map and Images)

 Hauptkirche Oliver Abels (SBT) / CC BY 2.5

-The main church is the oldest of the five Protestant churches in the Wiesbaden district of Biebrich and sermon location of the Ev.
+The main church is the oldest of the five Protestant churches in the Wiesbaden district of Biebrich and the place of preaching of the ev.
 Hoffnungsgemeinde Wiesbaden-Biebrich.
-It is located at the north end of the Biebricher Palace Park in the town center of the former village of Mosbach.
+It is located at the northern end of the Biebrich Castle Park in the centre of the former village of Mosbach.

 Wikipedia: Hauptkirche (Wiesbaden) (DE)